An English Teen, Circumcised in the USA

 His dad's smirk grew.
 "She does seem nice..."

 Luke glowered.
-Actually, he was right.
+Actually, his dad was right.
 She was nice.
 In fact she was a stunner, with a personality to go with it.
-It’s not that he wasn’t flattered – it was just things were a little more complicated than that.
+It wasn’t that he objected to the flattery—it was just things were a little more complicated than that.